uwblueprint/planet-read/README.md

 # Test

 Backend test run using the `pytest` framework on a distinct test database.
-You may need to rebuild if this is your first time running pytest.
 The following utils are available for testing:

 ```
 # Run all tests